vicwomg/jamtrip/README.md

 # JamTrip

 A graphical user interface (GUI) front end for JackTrip and JACK, specifically for real-time internet music collaboration (AKA "jamming").

 The goal is to be as simple to use as possible, since many musicians have had a hard time setting JackTrip up.
-By contrast, JamTrip does not require manually launching multiple programs, connecting audio routes, or using the command line.
-It handles all of that for you.
+By contrast, JamTrip does not require manually launching multiple programs, configuring them, connecting audio routes, or using the command line.
+It handles all of that for you in one single app.

 <div>
 <img src="https://user-images.githubusercontent.com/4107190/100566853-f2c07f00-327b-11eb-9e59-a3c42d260e89.jpg" align="left" width="320" >